10 berried plants for birds

 Cotoneaster

 Robins, blackcaps and bullfinches are regular visitors to cotoneasters in autumn, when the berries, though low in antioxidants, provide a long-lasting treat.
-Some cotoneasters are listed in Schedule 9 of the Wildlife and Countryside Act in England and Wales.
-We recommend growing these only if you live in a very urban area, or considering an alternative instead.
+Some cotoneasters, including Cotoneaster horizontalis, are listed in Schedule 9 of the Wildlife and Countryside Act in England and Wales.
+It is an offence to plant or otherwise cause to grow these species in the wild.
+You should stop them spreading from your garden and avoid purchasing or accepting gifts of these species.

 Hawthorn